WanjohiK/dsc-phase-1-project-v3/README.md

 However, this is still higher than for commercial aircraft The overall risk of accidents is higher in private aviation due to lower pilot experience and fewer safety features.

-Therefore, the risk of investing in private plane is higher than in commercial planes
+Therefore, the risk of investing in private planes is higher than in commercial planes

 # Accident Severity